Frequently Asked Questions

 Literary Arts: The applicant must submit up to three PDF writing samples limited to one page each that characterizes the applicant's work.

-Performing Arts (Dance, Theater, Singing and Instrumental): The applicant must submit up to three YouTube video samples (not Vimeo) no longer than three minutes each that characterize the applicant's work.
+Performing Arts (Dance, Theater, Singing and Instrumental): The applicant must submit up to three YouTube video samples no longer than three minutes each that characterize the applicant's work.
 Please submit the title; choreographer, author, composer; the character you are portraying, if applicable.
 Please note: Audi-only submissions will not be considered.

 Visual Arts & Design: The applicant must submit between eight and twelve JPEG images that characterize the applicant's work, each one must be labeled with: title; media; size; and date it was completed.